 4. Lawsuits over Combat Arms Earplugs

-Little was known about the defects in the CAEv2 earplug until a whistleblower filed a qui tam lawsuit on behalf of the government against 3M in 2016.2 Since that case, numerous products liability claims have been filed against 3M for hearing loss and other injuries sustained because of the defective design in the CAEv2.
+Little was known about the defects in the CAEv2 earplug until a whistleblower filed a qui tam lawsuit on behalf of the federal government against 3M in 2016.2 Since that case, numerous product liability claims have been filed against 3M for hearing loss and other injuries sustained because of the defective design in the CAEv2.

 4.1 The whistleblower lawsuit over 3M’s earplugs